GANESHDHULE/GANESHDHULE/README.md

 - 👀 I’m interested in Machine learning and data science with python
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on work which requires python
-- 📫 How to reach me my contact details E-mail [GDhule.7@gmail.com], GitHub ID [https://github.com/GANESHDHULE]
+- 📫 How to reach me my contact details: - E-mail [GDhule.7@gmail.com], GitHub ID [https://github.com/GANESHDHULE]

 <!---
 GANESHDHULE/GANESHDHULE is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.